digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 - Connect low amperage power to pin 86
 - Connect high amperage power to pin 30 (switched recommended)
 - Connect switch from pins 86 to 85
-- Connect auxillary device #1 positive wire to pin 87
+- Connect auxiliary device #1 positive wire to pin 87
-- Connect auxillary device #2 positive wire to pin 87a
+- Connect auxiliary device #2 positive wire to pin 87a
-- Connect ground to auxillary devices
+- Connect ground to auxiliary devices
-- Enable switch between pins 86 and 85 to deactivate auxillary device #2 and activate auxillary device #1
+- Enable switch between pins 86 and 85 to deactivate auxiliary device #2 and activate auxiliary device #1
-- Disable switch between pins 86 and 85 to deactivate auxillary device #1 and enable auxillary device #2
+- Disable switch between pins 86 and 85 to deactivate auxiliary device #1 and enable auxiliary device #2
 - Done

 ## 4-Way Micro-ISO Relay